sdbeng/ud036_StarterCode/README.md

 # Project: movie trailer website
- to generate a website that displays my favorite movies and tv shows.
+Back end code in python to generate a website that displays my favorite movies and tv shows.

 ## Install
 Clone the project and run this command on your terminal: